internetworklab/netapply/README.md

 done
 ```

-### Experiment two: Simple BGP
+### Experiment 2: Simple BGP

-You will reuse the network topology from experiment one.
-However, the control plane in experiment two differs, as it utilizes BGP instead of the OSPF used in experiment one.
+You will reuse the network topology from experiment 1.
+However, the control plane in experiment 2 differs, as it utilizes BGP instead of the OSPF used in experiment 1.

 You need to perform the following configurations: